 Barry Egginton revived melodramatic fun live theatre and an old Adelaide theatre building when he ran the Olde Kings Music Hall from 1967-75 with theatre restaurant shows in the former Kings Theatre, corner of King William Street and Carrington streets, Adelaide.
 Eggington brought the theatre back to life with melodramas and vaudeville shows, such as Curse my fatal beauty, Burning desire in the desert dunes, Deadly designs on a damsel’s dowry, featuring stalwarts such as Phyl Skinner, Marie Fidock, Gordon Poole and Penni-Ann Smith, Sylvia Budgen, Max Height, David Clifford, Malcolm Harslett, Rhonda Pilkington, Ross Howard, Didi James, Margot Howard, Pam O’Grady, Stephen Davies, Darrell Hilton and David King.
 The original Kings Theatre opened in 1911 with the novelty of electric lighting.
 Seating 1500, it showcased comedy acts, sketch artists, pantomimes and boxing matches.
 The theatre was closed and rebuilt in 1928.
 The bottom floor became a ballroom, featuring a rubber buffered floor.
 When the upstairs theatre couldn’t sustain an audience, the primary focus became the ballroom.
 After a major fire, the building stayed vacant for many years.

-The Red Shed Company – an era of original challenging quality plays in the 1990s – was another colourful chapter in the history of the Bakehouse Theatre on the corner of Cardwell and Angas streets, Adelaide.
+The Red Shed Company – an era of original and challenging quality plays in the 1990s – was another colourful chapter in the history of the Bakehouse Theatre on the corner of Cardwell and Angas streets, Adelaide.
 A bakery in the 1890s, it became Communist Party headquarters from 1976.
 The party’s main creative artistic foray was a band, The Red Peril, that cut a record called “Give Fraser the Razor”.
 Salisbury College of Advanced Education (now part of the University of South Australia), through Keith Gallash and Jackie Cook, rented space from the party for its arts students to perform in what became the Red Shed.
 Its first play was Turning the tables by Dario Fo and Franche Rami.
 In 1990, the Communist Party collapsed.
-But, from the late 1980s, the building became home for the Red Shed Company, a Flinders University drama students collective that presented eight years of original plays, highlighted by the works of David Carlin, Cath McKinnon, Melissa Reeve and Daniel Keene.
-Adding to the colour, Peter Green took over the building in 1998 and renamed it The Bakehouse.
-Green created the artist’s development programme for graduate actors.
-It lost funding in 2007 and the theatre was taken over by Pamela Munt.
-It remains a venue for small independent theatres to present diverse productions.
+From the 1980s, the building's main theatre, a flexible space with capacity of 98, was home to the Red Shed Company, a Flinders University drama students colllective, guided by university drama centre director Julie Holledge, presenting eight years of original plays, highlighted by the works of David Carlin, Cath McKinnon, Melissa Reeve and Daniel Keene.
+Its first productions restaged projects by students such as Debbie Horsfall and Sam Shepard but David Carlin’s Bawky Play showed the company's ability to produce original work.
+Peter Green took over the building in 1998, renamed it The Bakehouse, and created the artists development programme for graduate actors.
+This lost funding in 2007 and Pamela Munt took over the theatre.
+It remains a venue for small independent theatre companies, such as STARC Productions, to present diverse works.

 SOUTH AUSTRALIAN DANCE TAKES GIANT STEPS INTO WORLD SPOTLIGHT IN 20th CENTURY